Explaining Software Bill of Materials (SBOM)

 Not only this, it allows multiple features:

-Hexway ASOC
+Hexway ASPM / ASOC

-A single solution for all your DevSecOps needs, Hexway ASOC helps you simplify your vulnerability management.
+A single solution for all your DevSecOps needs, Hexway ASPM / ASOC helps you simplify your vulnerability management.
 With CI/CD integration, it can be integrated into your automation workflows and SDLC lifecycle, providing a secure environment.

 SPDX